France Flag - France Drone Laws

 • Drone registration is required in France for visitors/tourists (unless previously registered in EASA)

-• Drone Remote ID is required in France for tourists flying drone over 800g
+• Drone Remote ID is generally required in France (except in some classes C0, C4 with no RID)

 • Drone Insurance is not required but recommended for tourist drone operations in France